Institute of Technology, Tralee: History

 Tralee RTC was established in 1977 under the control of the Town of Tralee Vocational Education Committee (VEC).
 Dr. Seán McBride was appointed Principal in 1978.
 In 1984, work began on the South Campus.
 In 1992, Tralee RTC became an autonomous institution under the Regional Technical Colleges Act (1992).
 In 1997, Tralee RTC was renamed, along with the other RTCs, as the Institute of Technology, Tralee.
 In 2007, the title of the head of the institute changed from "Director" to "President."
 Michael Carmody served as president until 2011.
 Dr. Oliver Murphy served as acting president until appointed to the post for a five-year term.
 Despite resigning, Dr. Murphy was reappointed to a second five-year term in 2017, and prior to the merger with MTU, retired in 2020.

 Schools and departments

-The institute has two campuses - the North campus (located in Dromtacker) and the South campus (located in Clash) - approximately 2.4 km (1.5 mi) apart.
+The institute had two campuses - the North campus (located in Dromtacker) and the South campus (located in Clash) - approximately 2.4 km (1.5 mi) apart.
 As of October 2019, it has the following Schools and Departments: